dougeby/IntuneDocs/intune/device-management.md

 2. Choose **More Services** > **Monitoring + Management** > **Intune**.
 3. On the **Intune** blade, choose **Devices**.

-Now, you can perform the following actions.
-For more information, click one of the related links:
+Now, you can perform the following actions:

 - [View device inventory](device-inventory.md)
 - Perform remote device actions: